techarenz/Year-11-CS-Unit-2-Lab-Method/README.md

 # Year-11-CS-Unit-2-Lab-Method

 Your job is to create one class called Method and implement the methods described below.<br/>
-You should pass all of the tests in the MethodTester class (provided).<br/>
+You should pass all of the tests in the MethodTest class (provided).<br/>

 When we wish to output a value to the console, we use the statement:<br/>